 Another reason that Wi-Fi gets disabled automatically on your device is due to low battery.
-You can change these settings by going into Power Settings of your device.
+You can change these settings by going into the Power Settings of your device.

 Move closer to the Router

-A study done by Cisco reported that over 64% of microwave strength can be degraded by walls, furniture and multiple wireless devices.
+A study done by Cisco reported that over 64% of microwave strength could be degraded by walls, furniture and multiple wireless devices.
 Analog mobile phones and video cameras can degrade the signal quality up to 100% signal.

 Restart the router

-If suddenly Wi-Fi is not working then it may have to do with sudden electrical disturbance or weather disturbance in your area.
+If suddenly Wi-Fi is not working, then it may have to do with sudden electrical disturbance or weather disturbance in your area.
 You don’t need to worry at all, just power off your router and start it after 10-30 seconds.

 Let your PC resolve the connectivity issue.
-Many times it fails to resolve the issue and in that case it suggests you the possible cause of the problem.
+Many times it fails to resolve the issue, and in that case, it suggests you the possible cause of the problem.

 Switch off your device

-Sometimes the problem is not with your router but it has to do with your devices.
-You can restart your device and it should connect to the Wi-Fi immediately without any problem.
+Sometimes the problem is not with your router, but it has to do with your devices.
+You can restart your device, and it should connect to the Wi-Fi immediately without any problem.

 Update the Network Card Driver